sfergusond/Running2Win-Strava-Importer/README.md

   -m Strava_login_method
                         Method for logging into Strava, default is Google sign-in
-                        Options: "Email" login to Strava via direct email/password combination "Facebook" login to Strava using Facebook information
+                        Options: "Email" login to Strava via direct email/password combination "Facebook" login to Strava using Facebook
+                                 "Google" login to Strava using Google -c upload/download type
+                        Options: "upload" to upload all activity data to Strava "csv" to import data to a local csv file (no upload) "comments" to only add decriptions/comments to existing Strava activities (NOT IMPLEMENTED)
 ```

 # Examples